ZingBallyhoo/StackXML/README.md

 Premature optimisation :)

 ## Setup
-- StackXML targets netstandard2.1 which means back to .NET Core 3.0 is supported, but I would recommend .NET 5
 - Add the following to your project to reference the serializer and enable the source generator
 ```xml
 <ItemGroup>